-The South Atlantic Fishery Management Council (South Atlantic Council) is required by the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) §303(a) (11) to establish a standardized bycatch reporting methodology for federal fisheries and to identify and implement conservation and management measures to the extent practicable and in the following order: 1) minimize bycatch and 2) minimize the mortality of bycatch that cannot be avoided.
+The Gulf of Mexico Fishery Management Council (Gulf Council) and South Atlantic Fishery Management Council (South Atlantic Council) are required by the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) §303(a) (11) to establish a standardized bycatch reporting methodology for federal fisheries and to identify and implement conservation and management measures to the extent practicable and in the following order: 1) minimize bycatch and 2) minimize the mortality of bycatch that cannot be avoided.
 The Magnuson-Stevens Act defines bycatch as "fish which are harvested in a fishery, but which are not sold or kept for personal use, and includes economic discards and regulatory discards.
 The definition does not include fish released alive under a recreational catch-and-release fishery management program" (Magnuson-Stevens Act §3(2)).
 Economic discards are fish that are discarded because they are undesirable to the harvester.
 This category of discards generally includes certain species, sizes, and/or sexes with low or no market value.

-The National Marine Fisheries Service (NMFS) outlines at 50 CFR §600.350(d) (3) (i) ten factors that should be considered in determining whether a management measure minimizes by catch or by catch mortality to the extent practicable.
+The National Marine Fisheries Service (NMFS) outlines at 50 CFR §600.350(d) (3) (i) ten factors that should be considered in determining whether a management measure minimizes bycatch or bycatch mortality to the extent practicable.